QBI-Software/Python-tutorial/lessons/2-errors.md

 SyntaxError: invalid syntax
 ~~~

+Syntax errors will prevent the code from running in the first place.
+Errors which only appear when your program is running are known as "Runtime Errors".
+We will now see how to deal with this.

 ## Catching errors
 Fortunately, we can catch these errors and then do something about them before they abruptly end our program.